0chain/zwalletcli/README.md

 ```

 That's it!
-You are now ready to use `zwallet`
+You are now ready to use `zwallet`.

 ## Flags